Value-form: Value relation

 What something is economically "worth" can be expressed only relatively, by relating, weighing, comparing and equating it to amounts of other tradeable objects (or to the labour effort, resources or sum of money those objects represent).
-The value of products is expressed by their "exchange-value": what they can trade for, but that exchange-value can be expressed in many different ways.
+The value of products is expressed by their "exchange-value": what they can trade for, but that exchange-value can be expressed in many different ways (it can be equated to a quantity of a currency or a financial claim, a quantity of goods, a quantity of labour, a quantity of services etc.).
 Since exchange-value is most often expressed by a "money-price", it then seems that "exchange value", "value", "price" and "money" are really all the same thing.
 But Marx argues they are not the same things at all.

-This point is important in the understanding of economic value and markets.
-Precisely because the political economists kept conflating and confusing the most basic economic categories, Marx argued, they were unable to provide a fully consistent theory of the economy.
+For Marx, this point is absolutely vital for a scientifically adequate understanding of economic value and markets.
+Precisely because the political economists kept conflating and confusing the most basic economic categories, Marx argued, they were unable to provide a fully consistent, integral theory of the economy.
 One might be able to quantify and measure economic phenomena, but that does not necessarily mean that they are measured in a way that they are fully understood.

 In a preface to the first edition of Capital, Volume I, Marx stated:

 Marx gives various reasons for this ancient puzzle.
 The main obstacle seems to be that trading relations refer to social relations which are not directly observable.
 What these social relations are, has to be conceptualized with abstract ideas.
 The trading ratios between commodities and money are certainly observable, via prices and transaction data.
 Yet how exactly the things being traded get the value they have, is not observable.
 It seems like "the market" does that, but what the market is, and how that happens, remains rather vague.
 This story does not get much further than the idea, that things have value, because people want to have them, and are prepared to pay money for them.